oskardruszcz/Automation-Toolbox/README.md

 ### 🔹 Python: Security & Integration
 * **`network_port_scanner.py`**: A fast TCP port discovery tool used to audit network services and identify potential entry points on a target host.
+* **`ssl_expiry_checker.py`**: A proactive monitoring tool that verifies the validity and expiration dates of SSL certificates for a list of target domains.

 ---